Board of Directors

 Kathleen A. Pryor is a Project Manager-Architect with BECS/Building Envelope Consultants and Scientists.
 Kathleen brings over 30 years of hands-on, boots-in-field design/construction project management experience along with a M.Architecture from Catholic University.
 She has worked on a wide array of award-winning projects in commercial, multifamily, institutional, and ecclesiastical structures; and specializes in both the creative and technical aspects of design & construction, providing quality assurance/quality control, with a focus on historic preservation/rehabilitation projects & studies to meet both National Historical Trust and NPS criteria.
 She attended the APT/CHA international conference in Ottawa; and led an APT tour through the Peabody Conservatory of Music construction site, nearly a dozen years prior, Kathleen has loyally held APT and its values & vision close to her heart, even while on another side of the world from her local chapter!!

-Bryan Fisher, Past President 2019, Outreach Committee & Symposium Chair
+Bryan Fisher, Immediate Past President, Outreach Committee & Symposium Chair

 Bryan is a registered architect and a Historic Preservation Specialist at GWWO, Inc./Architects.
 During his career, he has contributed significantly to numerous historic preservation projects including work at the U.S. Capitol, the National Archives, the Smithsonian Institution, the Arlington House, Gettysburg National Military Park, Shenandoah National Park, Abraham Lincoln Birthplace National Historic Site, Hampton National Historic Site, Washington College, the Maryland Historical Society, and many others.
 He received a BA in Historic Preservation from Goucher College and an M.Arch from the University of Florida.
 During his postgraduate work, he spent time in Mexico studying vernacular and mid-century regional architecture.
 He has moderated panel discussions at past Preservation Maryland conferences and was a guest speaker at the 2013 APT DC spring symposium.